Introduction to PFAS

 It is important to prevent PFAS filtrate re-entry to the environment once removed from water systems.
 Currently, researchers are investigating methods for the destruction of PFAS compounds leading to complete mineralization of the carbon and fluorine bonds.

-Check back for a future blog which further details treatment and destruction technologies.
+Check the PFAS Resource Center for a future blog that further details treatment and destruction technologies.

 How to Navigate PFAS Assessment and Remediation